From battling depression to year-end No.1: the re-birth of Ashleigh Barty

 "I'm a very proud Indigenous woman and I think that for me taking on this role is something very close to my heart" she said.

-Her idol was fellow Indigenous Australian Evonne Goolagong: will she follow in footsteps of her mentor and re-gain the number one spot for Australia in the women's rankings?
+Her idol was fellow Indigenous Australian Evonne Goolagong, and she has followed in her footsteps to re-gain the number one spot for Australia in the women's rankings.

-An earlier version of this article was published on 31st March 2019.
+Earlier versions of this article were published on 31st March and 8th June 2019.